Voices in Shadows: Critical reception

 At the time of the album's release, CCM Magazine (during its brief run as the retitled Contemporary Christian Magazine) did not do a formal review of Voices in Shadows, but included a brief overview of the album as part of a special section entitled "New Faces in Music."
 Writer Scott Pinzon was critical of Youth Choir's first effort, saying the album "lacks variety, so the tunes tend to blend."
 Including the Imitators’ first EP in his assessment, Pinzon wrote that, "both bands suffer from low budgets, relatively inexperienced producers, and heavy-handed lyrics."
 Contemporary Christian Magazine′s sister publication Musicline was far more charitable.
 Reviewer Brian Quincy Newcomb called the "Flock of Seagulls- and Police-influenced" album "a fine debut," saying that the trio of Daugherty, Hindalong and Sauerbrey "have captured a sound that is vital and interesting, while speaking with sincerity and sensitivity."
+Martin Smith, writing for the Red Deer Advocate, agreed, calling Voices in Shadows "a masterful bit of atmospheric new wave seasoned with dashes of rambling guitar and rolling drums."
+He highlighted "Why Are All the Children Crying" as the centerpiece of the album, saying "it goes beyond the let's-send-money approach of Live-Aid, and examines our attitudes towards children, be they in Ethiopia or Los Angeles."
+Smith would later select Voices in Shadows as the No. 5 contemporary Christian album of 1985.

 Retrospective critical reaction has also been more favorable.
 Mark Allender at AllMusic called Youth Choir's debut a "nice effort" with "creative guitar work," and added that, "on its own merit [...] this release can be disappointing, but taken in the context of [the Choir's] later work, one can get a taste of the seeds that brought out their later successes."
 In a review of the 2000 CD reissue of Voices in Shadows and Shades of Gray, Michial Farmer at The Phantom Tollbooth said, "while the band’s early material never quite reached the magnitude of such classics as Circle Slide and Speckled Bird, there are quite a few excellent songs," and highlighted "Someone's Calling" as "an excellent minor-key rocker."